Session #2b

 Argument #1: God’s commands are only relevant to sparsely populated societies.

-Modern man emphasizes that the command only relates to those in sparsely populated areas.
-This is a reasonable argument if we strip God’s purpose for giving us many children away.
-And ignore the blessing He attaches to having lots of children.
-This command does not stand-alone, as we will soon see.
 People assume that the world is ‘over-populated’ but never seek God’s perspective on this matter.
 God never placed a cap on His command to multiply.
 He actually wants to fill the earth with godly people.
 He wants mankind to spread throughout the earth even into the suburbs and countryside.
 God wants to see the resources that He has provided well used!

 Secular man has taken it upon himself to fix the problem.
 We are aghast at some steps societies have taken to sterilize large groups of people.
 Our own country subsidizes sterilization in poorer countries.
 Man wars against God’s purposes.
 They are willing to kill children but save the spotted owl.